-I am an effective, warm and professional counsellor and psychotherapist with practices in London Paddington, Haringey/Crouch End and central Reading, Berkshire.
-All locations and transport links can be viewed here.
+I am an effective, warm and professional counsellor and psychotherapist practising in central Reading, Berkshire and Wallingford, Oxfordshire.
+Locations and transport links can be viewed here.

-I offer short- and long-term one-to-one therapy sessions for adults as well as individual and group supervision for counsellors and psychotherapists.
+I offer short- and long-term one-to-one therapy sessions for adults.
 A registered and fully accredited member of the UK Council for Psychotherapy (UKCP), I have been active in the counselling and psychotherapy context since 2009.
 I work with a wide range of difficulties and my clients are from diverse backgrounds and of varying ages.

 My professional qualifications include post graduate diploma training in Integrative Counselling and Psychotherapy at the Centre for Counselling and Psychotherapy Education (CCPE), London.

 I have worked in counsellor roles within community, charity and NHS settings as well as in private practice providing one-to-one and group therapy sessions.
-I also assess clients who approach counselling services for the first time, offer supervision to counsellors and psychotherapists, and run private workshops.
+I also assess clients who approach counselling services for the first time and run private workshops.

 Sessions take place weekly unless otherwise agreed.